SHOWING 1 - 1 OF 1 RESULTS

 Step 2 – Registration and Temp Plates

-Once you sign and pick up your vehicle from the APC; you need to register your vehicle at Pass and ID Office @ (Camp Kim) at Bldg.
-C1244 for TEMP plates (Wooded Plates).
+Once you sign and pick up your vehicle from the VPC; you need to register your vehicle at Pass and ID Office @ (Camp Kim) at Bldg.
+C1244 for TEMP plates (Wooded Plates, ), or your duty location.
 These plates are good for 10 working Days.
 To register the vehicle you must have:

 Your Civilian Driver’s License